 Included in your package are soft loop anchoring straps, which anchor your motorcycle without tampering with its beautiful finish.
 In total, there are 8 pieces of components in this package.
 No need to purchase additional components.

-Anyone hauling cargo or any other equipment other than motorcycles would appreciate these straps as they are versatile and heavy duty.
-The large molded finger through the handle and the release lever provide more comfort and tension adjustment, therefore making it certain that your bike is secure.
+Anyone hauling cargo or any other equipment other than motorcycles would appreciate these straps as they are versatile and heavy-duty.
+The large molded finger through the handle and the release lever provides more comfort and tension adjustment, therefore making it certain that your bike is secure.

-The thickness of each strap measures 0.075 inches whereas the width is 1 ¼ inches.
-These are impressive dimensions to anchor a plethora of equipment from ATVs, kayaks and motorcycles.
+The thickness of each strap measures 0.075 inches whereas the width is 1 ¼ inch.
+These are impressive dimensions to anchor a plethora of equipment from ATVs, kayaks, and motorcycles.
 Avoid slippery straps that could compromise your bike’s safety.

 Although seemingly available in only one color variance: volume, I still find these straps very attractive and powerful.
 As long as you do not exceed its workload limit, which is ideally 1/3 of the break strength, then it will not disappoint you this product.
 Looking at its build quality, it is a product to last you for a long time with a bigger stitch.
 It comes with soft loops to ensure that your bike’s surface isn’t scratched.

-GOSSIP – Best Soft Tie Down Straps Motorcycle
+5. GOSSIP – Soft Straps for Motorcycle Tie Down

-GOSSIP could be the perfect product you’ve been looking with unique features it possesses.
-Measuring 15 foot long, the strap is long enough to clamp down taller motorcycles even though that is not really the longest length.
+GOSSIP could be the perfect product you’ve been looking for with the unique features it possesses.
+Measuring 15 feet long, the strap is long enough to clamp down taller motorcycles even though that is not really the longest length.
 Anyway, it’s not like we prioritize the length over the strength.

-These straps come with the break strength of 2059 pounds.
+These straps come with a break strength of 2059 pounds.
 Note down this value before hauling your motorbike.
-The working load limit is a 1/3 of this break strength.
+The working load limit is 1/3 of this break strength.

 The manufacturer claims the straps were lab tested.
 Given their strength and durability, I tend to believe they went through that testing.
 I came across plenty of tie-down straps in my years of working with motorcycles so I know at first glance if the strap is a great deal.